mitchallen/node-starter-kit/README.md

 * __kit/package.json__ - the starter script will copy this file to the root of the new project and use __sed__ to replace inplace special strings in the new file
 * __kit/index.js__ - the starter script will copy this file to the root of the new project and use __sed__ to replace inplace special strings in the new file
 * __kit/index-factory.js__ - example for using a factory
+* __kit/index-factory-derived.js__ - example for using a factory derived from another factory
 * __kit/smoke-test.js__ - the starter script will copy this file to the __test__ folder of the new project and use __sed__ to replace inplace special strings in the new file
 * __kit/smoke-test-factory.js__ - example for using a factory
+* __kit/smoke-test-factory-derived.js__ - example for using a factory derived from another factory

 ### Copied Files